 While Todd Pettengill worked for the WWF, it was an interesting time for the company.
-While there was talent like Bret Hart, Shawn Michaels, Razor Ramon (Scott Hall), and Diesel (Kevin Nash) coming into their own, The Golden Era had passed, and from a business standpoint, WWF hadn’t hit the strides of the Attitude Era quite yet.
+Although there were talents like Bret Hart, Shawn Michaels, Razor Ramon (Scott Hall), and Diesel (Kevin Nash) coming into their own, The Golden Era had passed, and from a business standpoint, WWF hadn’t hit the strides of the Attitude Era quite yet.

-“I think [Vince] got that I knew the business [with my radio background] or understood the business, but one of the things he said that I think I’ll never forget was, ‘Listen, television is movement.
+"I think [Vince] got that I knew the business [with my radio background] or understood the business, but one of the things he said that I think I’ll never forget was, ‘Listen, television is movement.
 We gotta move.
 We gotta move.
 We gotta move, constantly, be moving.
-Change your angles, let’s do different things.
+Change your angles; let’s do different things.
 Television is movement, and in my mind, WWE’s production is one of the best.
-It’s unbelievable and that’s because of Vince.
-He hires great people but it starts there [with him].
-It really is unparallel.”
+It’s unbelievable, and that’s because of Vince.
+He hires great people, but it starts there [with him].
+It really is unparalleled."

 Working with Sunny

-In regards to whether or not he heard about the rumors of her and HBK, Todd replied, “At the time, there really wasn’t anything that I knew of.
-I certainly didn’t hear of it but maybe not being there full time in the office helped with me not hearing that kind of stuff.
-I would sort of come in, do my taping, and then shoot back to Manhattan.”
+In regards to whether or not he heard about the rumors of her and HBK, Todd replied, "At the time, there really wasn’t anything that I knew of.
+I certainly didn’t hear of it, but maybe not being there full time in the office helped me not hear that kind of stuff.
+I would sort of come in, do my taping, and then shoot back to Manhattan."

 Best and worst memories of working with the WWF and his run-in with Scott Hall